-Harlem Capital Partners (HCP) launched in 2015 to help women and minority entrepreneurs gain access to capital and create jobs in their communities.
-Jarrid Tingle ’09 is a co-founder of the early-stage investment firm that was featured in Forbes and Black Enterprise earlier this year.
+Featured in the 2019 Forbes "30 Under 30" Social Entrepreneurs, Harlem Capital Partners (HCP) launched in 2015 to help women and minority entrepreneurs gain access to capital and create jobs in their communities.
+Jarrid Tingle ’09 is a co-founder of the early-stage investment firm (also featured in Forbes and Black Enterprise in 2018).
 Tingle graduated cum laude from the Wharton School of the University of Pennsylvania in 2013 and is currently an MBA candidate at Harvard Business School.
 He is currently a mentor for the TEAK program, which prepares middle school students to get into the nation’s most selective high schools and colleges.

 Did your experience at Peddie influence your decision to found Harlem Capital Partners?